searchdiscovery/client-kenvue-ga4-dl-spec/docs/gtm-scripts/kenvue-corporate-gtm-script.md

-# Kenvue Corporate GTM Code
+# Kenvue DXP GLobal GTM Code
 This document is a quick reference to implement the Global GTM Container across all Kenvue Corporate sites.
 For any questions regarding this content please contact Steven Rowe - srowe32@its.jnj.com

 ## HTML Code